“We must never become too busy sawing to take time to sharpen the saw.”Dr. Stephen R. Covey

 In a world that teaches us that we must constantly be moving and doing, Almond Acres aims to help students seek balance.
 We model rest and recharging so that we can be at our best, everyday.
 How do you sharpen your saw?
 How do you help your children sharpen their saws?

 Almond Acres Charter Academy is a public, tuition-free K-8 school that employs credentialed teachers and administers state-mandated testing to provide families in northern SLO County an additional choice in public education.
-Open to all students from all communities, AACA is currently in a temporary Paso Robles location until our new purpose built building opens for the 2021-2022 school year.
+Open to all students from all communities, AACA is located in Paso Robles.
 AACA’s mission is to help students succeed academically and socially by educating the whole child: heart, mind, body and soul.
 We grow great kids!